YangFanJi/fake-review-detection-survey/readme.md

 ## Key Contributions

-* Comprehensive survey of fake review detection techniques.
+* Survey of fake review detection organized by evidence source and fusion level.
-* Evolution from traditional methods to PLM and LLM paradigms.
-* Analysis of adversarial and cross-domain challenges.
+* Analysis of text, behavior, graph, metadata, multimodal, and LLM-generated signals.
+* Taxonomy linking ML, DL, PLM, and LLM methods to fusion mechanisms.
+* Benchmark trend analysis with cautions about label and protocol differences.
-* Future directions for robust and knowledge-enhanced detection.
+* Research agenda for uncertainty-aware, interpretable, and robust fusion.

 ## Repository Structure